xduricai/dsa/README.md

-# data structures and nyalgorithms :3c
+# Data Structures and Algorithms

-- This repository contains various data structure and algorithm implementations that I wrote as practice while following [ThePrimeagen](https://www.youtube.com/@ThePrimeagen)'s [DSA course](https://frontendmasters.com/courses/algorithms/)
+- This repository contains various data structure and algorithm implementations aswell as some leetcode question solutions
-- Note that most of these files aren't optimized for least loc possible but for readability and will therefore contain some amount of redundant variable declarations etc. ^_^
-- TODO: add implementations for AVL and Red/Black trees
-- ~~Proper unit tests may be added in the future if I stop being lazy (highly unlikely)~~ done >:3